Mradulverma06/nftCreator/README.md

 Data Structures

-- `DigiNft`: Represents the NFT with its ID, owner, and IPFS metadata.
+- DigiNft: Represents the NFT with its ID, owner, and IPFS metadata.
-- `Mapnft`: Enum to handle NFT storage with the `DigiNft` variant.
+- Mapnft: Enum to handle NFT storage with the `DigiNft` variant.
-- `COUNT`: A symbol used to keep track of the total number of NFTs created.
+- COUNT: A symbol used to keep track of the total number of NFTs created.

 Functions

-- `createnft(env: Env, owr: String, ipfs: String) -> u64`
+- createnft(env: Env, owr: String, ipfs: String) -> u64
   - **Parameters**:
-    - `owr`: The owner of the NFT.
+    - owr: The owner of the NFT.
-    - `ipfs`: The IPFS metadata link.
+    - ipfs: The IPFS metadata link.
   - **Returns**: The ID of the newly created NFT.
-  - **Description**: Increments the NFT count, creates a new `DigiNft` instance, stores it in the blockchain, and returns the new NFT's ID.
+  - **Description**: Increments the NFT count, creates a new DigiNft instance, stores it in the blockchain, and returns the new NFT's ID.

-- `getnft(env: Env, id: u64) -> DigiNft`
+- getnft(env: Env, id: u64) -> DigiNft
   - **Parameters**:
     - `id`: The ID of the NFT to retrieve.
   - **Returns**: The `DigiNft` instance associated with the given ID.